KC1064/Cafe-Binary-Bean/README.md

 # Cafe-Binary-Bean
-Website for a Cafe called Binary bean using HTML, CSS and Bootstrap 5
+Website for a Cafe called Binary bean using HTML, CSS and Bootstrap, This is also responsive